-Shorea (Shorea spp), or sal trees can be found in rainforests and parts of Southeast Asia, including Indonesia, the Philippines and the Terai region of Nepal, where there is an abundant supply.
+Shorea (Shorea spp) or sal trees can be found in rainforests and parts of Southeast Asia, including Indonesia, the Philippines and the Terai region of Nepal, where there is an abundant supply.
 Sal trees can also be found growing in other parts of the Indian Subcontinent: south of the Himalaya, Myanmar, India and Bangladesh.
-Depending on the species, shorea trees can reach heights of 100 feet to 300 feet (30 to 100 meters).

 Five Categories of Shorea